Are Hand Sanitizers Safe and Effective?

 Alcohol-free hand sanitizers may be effective immediately while they are on the skin, but the solutions themselves may become contaminated in absence of alcohol, as alcohol is an in-solution preservative and without it, the alcohol-free solution itself is susceptible to contamination.

-Alcohol rubs are more effective against viruses than most other form of hand washing, but they are highly flammable and can also be irritating on the skin with prolonged use.
+Alcohol rubs are more effective against viruses than most other forms of handwashing, but they are highly flammable and can also be irritating on the skin with prolonged use.

 Ethanol that is Ethyl Alcohol is the main ingredient in these hand sanitizers.
 When kids apply hand sanitizers on their hands, they also tend to lick it off when putting their hands quite frequently in their mouths.
 This causes this Ethanol to enter into the body, which is not good.
 Though this can happen with all those who use hand sanitizers, but then adults can be more careful.
 There other ingredients as well which may also turn out to be toxic if used more often.